Carpinus betulus #1

 In the previous years I was studying at a university just a couple of hours away from the garden of my parents where my trees were growing but I moved to the capital of the country for work in 2011 and moved again to the other side of the world a few years later.

 During that time this tree got a bit forgotten in the garden, with an occasional hedge cut when it got noticed for getting too big.
-It was receiving some water but no feeding.
+It received some water but no feeding.

 After a couple of year I came back to this side of the world, then after another few years my life stabilized enough to move the trees that managed to stay alive during that period into my own garden.

 This one managed pretty well, especially this year after an emergency transplantation into a new container.
-It will now receive regular feeding and lots of water and we’ll see how it’ll react to its new environment.
+It will now receive regular feedings and lots of water during the growing season, then a structural pruning in winter, and be repotted in spring.